sanjeevirajm/kotlin_synthetic_undepreciated/README.md

 # kotlin_synthetic_undepreciated

 https://android-developers.googleblog.com/2020/11/the-future-of-kotlin-android-extensions.html
 "Kotlin android extensions" which generates Kotlin snythteic code is depreceated.
 Depreceated means, it will show error when you try to use "Kotlin android extensions" plugin in kotlin version 1.4.20 and above.

 Without "kotlin android extensions", kotlin synthetics references will throw compilation error.

-The best solution is **Migrate to ViewBinding**
+The best solution is **Migrate to ViewBinding**.

 But if the project has huge number of synthetic references and you want to postpone migration but want to use latest kotlin version, use this gradle task.
 It will generate synthetic like classes.